Venafi/vault-pki-monitor-venafi/README.md

 ## Quickstart: Enabling Venafi Visibility

+# !!
+Need to rewrite this section.
+Visibility is on on the policy level now
 1. Visibiliy is enabled at the [PKI role](https://www.vaultproject.io/docs/secrets/pki/index.html) by enabling the `venafi_import` option:
     1. For the Venafi Platform:
     ```